min-protocol/min/README.md

 	host/					Python code
-		min.py				MIN 1.0 reference implementation (in Frame and SerialHandler classes)
+		min.py				MIN 1.0 reference implementation (in Frame and SerialHandler classes) builder/				Work-in-progress on code generator for signals layer

 All software and documentation available under the terms of the MIT License: